-Positive genetic interactions: high impact, but underrepresented in the literature
+Meta-Research: Positive genetic interactions have greater scientific impact but are under-represented in the literature

 Abstract